visit-dav/visit/src/doc/cli_manual/functions.rst

   GetAnnotationObject(string) -> Annotation object

-string : type
+string : string
     The name of the annotation object as returned by GetAnnotationObjectNames.

-return value : integer
+return type : Annotation object
     GetAnnotationObject returns a reference to an annotation object that was created using the CreateAnnotationObject function.